-- 1. Apply the working principles of steam power plants and boilers towards their operational processes. - 2.
-Analyze the functions of various systems within a steam power plant. - 3.
-Select suitable components for nuclear and hydel power plants based on their operational requirements. - 4.
-Evaluate the working mechanisms of diesel and gas turbine power plants. - 5.
-Evaluate the economics of power plant operations towards the different sources of renewable energy.
+- 1. Explain the working principle of steam power plant and boilers. - 2.
+Assess the function of various systems in steam power plant. - 3.
+Select the suitable components for nuclear power plants and hydel power plants. - 4.
+Expose the working of diesel and gas turbine power plant. - 5.
+Explain the different sources of renewable energy and calculate the economics of power plants.